 Vermont Trout Camp is June 22-26, 2014.
 Campers (age 13-16) will be introduced to the basics of fly fishing through a series of fun and engaging outdoor activites.
 Participants will learn from some of Vermont’s most accomplished fly anglers and conservationists.
 Campers will learn about fish biology, fish habitat and stream ecology as well as aquatic entomology. $450.
 There is also a Maine Trout Camp.

 WOOFING — Students 18 and up can work on an organic farm anywhere in the world and have room and board covered so that they are just responsible for their travel there.
 They can stay a few weeks or a few months.
+My daughter is WOOFing in Ireland this year.
 FREE

 The least expensive outdoorsy sleepaway summer camps for ages 10-15 are almost certainly 4-H camps (less than $500 week).
 The cool thing is, you can pick a location you (as parents) might want to vacation, and you could always have your child attend camp there.
 Three years ago our son did a week at Camp Farley on Cape Cod and had a ball.
 His new friends couldn’t believe he was from CA.